sindresorhus/awesome/awesome.md

 ## Include contribution guidelines

-People who are contributing to your list should have a clear understanding how they should do so.
+People who are contributing to your list should have a clear understanding of how they should do so.

 If you don't feel like writing one from scratch, feel free to take our [contributing.md](contributing.md) and modify it to your own needs.